Transforming Zoo Visits with Self-Driving Car Tours for Families

 Key Iteration 1

 To design the navigation bar for our rider-focused auto HMI system, we analyzed competitor layouts and information architecture.
-However, we weren't able to find a good reference due to limited car HMI design guidelines.
+During critiques, we had conflicting ideas as to the extend to follow the existing car HMI design guidelines.

 Key Iteration 2